George B. Hutchinson: Career

+In 2013, Hutchinson joined Cornell University as the Newton C. Farr Professor of American Culture, where he also serves as George Reed Professor of Writing and Rhetoric and Director of the John S. Knight Institute for Writing in the Disciplines.
+At Cornell, his teaching and research focus on 19th- and 20th-century American literature and culture, with particular attention to race in American culture, African American literature, and literary ecology.

-Since 2013, Hutchinson has researched and taught nineteenth- and twentieth-century American literature and culture at Cornell University, focusing particularly on critical questions around race and ecology.
-His book Facing the Abyss: American Literature and Culture in the 1940s—a work of cultural criticism and history that brings together a wide range of literature, art, philosophy and music alongside discourses on civil rights, ethnicity, gender, labor, politics and ecology—was published by Columbia University Press in 2018.
+His book Facing the Abyss: American Literature and Culture in the 1940s—a work of cultural criticism and history that brings together a wide range of literature, art, philosophy, and music alongside discourses on civil rights, ethnicity, gender, labor, politics and ecology—was published by Columbia University Press in 2018 and received widespread acclaim for its revisionary approach to the decade.

-Father of the late Chicago-based artist Spencer Hutchinson (1984-2024), he authored The Art of Spencer Hutchinson in 2024.

-Hutchinson held a fellowship from Cornell's Atkinson Center for a Sustainable Future from 2016 to 2021.
-He is currently working on ecologies of literary emergence in American literature, a well-digger's memoir set in the village of Zéguedéguin, Burkina Faso, and a biography of Jean Toomer.
+From 2016 to 2021, Hutchinson held a faculty fellowship from Cornell's Atkinson Center for a Sustainable Future, during which he advanced research in environmental humanities and literary ecology, with particular attention to intersections of race, African American literature, and environmental justice.
+He co-organized the Environmental Humanities Lecture Series (2017–2018) and hosted events on literature and environmental justice.

+In 2019, he edited the Penguin Classics edition of Jean Toomer's Cane, providing a new introduction, explanatory notes, and suggestions for further reading; the edition was selected as an Editor's Choice by The New York Times Book Review.
+He is also the author of the forthcoming biography Jean Toomer: Writer for a New America, scheduled for publication by Yale University Press on August 18, 2026, as part of the press's Black Lives series of biographies of influential figures of African descent.

 Awards

-Hutchinson was 1988 and 1989 National Endowment for the Humanities Fellow.
+Hutchinson was 1988 and 1989 NEH Fellow.
 He was also a 2011 Guggenheim Fellow.

-His book In Search of Nella Larsen, a groundbreaking biography of the author long referred to by scholars as "the mystery woman of the Harlem Renaissance," won the Christian Gauss Award of Phi Beta Kappa and was listed by The Washington Post and Booklist as one of the best Nonfiction books of 2006.
-It was also selected as an Editors' Choice by the New York Times Book Review and as an Outstanding Academic Title by Choice magazine.
+His book In Search of Nella Larsen, a biography of the author long referred to by scholars as "the mystery woman of the Harlem Renaissance", won the Christian Gauss Award of Phi Beta Kappa and Bronze Medal Independent Publisher Book Award for Biography in 2007 and was listed by The Washington Post and Booklist as one of the best Nonfiction books of 2006.
+It was also selected as an Editors' Choice by NYTBR and as an Outstanding Academic Title by Choice magazine.

-His book Facing the Abyss: American Literature and Culture in the 1940s was shortlisted for the Christian Gauss Award in 2019 and won Honorable Mention for the Matei Călinescu Prize of the Modern Language Association, for distinguished scholarship on 20th and 21st century literature and thought.
-His edition of Jean Toomer's Cane (novel), published by Penguin Classics in 2019, was an Editors' Choice of the New York Times Book Review.
+His book Facing the Abyss: American Literature and Culture in the 1940s was shortlisted for the Christian Gauss Award in 2019 and won Honorable Mention for the Matei Călinescu Prize of the MLA, awarded for what the association describes as distinguished scholarship on 20th and 21st century literature and thought.
+His edition of Jean Toomer's Cane (novel), published by Penguin Classics in 2019, was an Editors' Choice of NYTBR.